New Road Standard, MASH, may save your life.

 The rollout of MASH for roadside crash barriers will ensure greater containment capacity to safely redirect and / or arrest errant vehicles to a safe stop.
 This is the start of a remarkable enhancement to the safety of our roads that will be instrumental in reducing road fatalities and trauma.

-MASH is an acronym for the Method of Assessing Safety Hardware and was set as the performance criteria in the recent publication of the updated Australian Standard for road safety barriers.
+MASH is an acronym for the Manual of Assessing Safety Hardware and was set as the performance criteria in the recent publication of the updated Australian Standard for road safety barriers.
 MASH prescribes a stringent set of crash tests to validate barrier systems before they can be approved for use on our road networks.

 Barriers tested to MASH will supercede those developed under preceding dated standards originally set in the early 1990’s as well as replace the wide use of public domain systems that have not been demonstrated to meet any internationally recognised performance standard.